Their Finest: Plot

 In London in 1940, Catrin Cole is hired by the Ministry of Information to help write scripts for propaganda films.
-Her male colleagues need her to craft realistic dialogue for female characters, but they refuse to credit her and pay her less than a man's wage.
+Her male colleagues need her to craft realistic dialogue for female characters, but they pay her less than a man's wage and refuse to credit her.
 Her husband Ellis – a war artist, Spanish Civil War veteran, and volunteer air raid warden – seems indifferent to her achievement in getting the job.

 Catrin is sent to interview two twins named Lily and Rose Starling, who supposedly participated in the Dunkirk evacuation.
 They tell her that they never reached Dunkirk because their boat broke down, although they did take on soldiers from an over-crowded tug returning the other way, causing newspaper reporters to believe they had come from the combat zone.
 After Ellis tells her he cannot afford to keep them living in London, Catrin lies to the Ministry and claims that the Starlings did reach Dunkirk.
-Her boss Roger Swain is impressed and green-lights the film, with Catrin seconded to the production company with extra pay.
+Her boss Roger Swain is impressed and greenlights the film, with Catrin seconded to the production company with extra pay.

-While German bombs rain on London night after night, a viable script quickly takes shape, despite frequent arguments between the writers about factual accuracy versus artistic license and the needs of wartime propaganda.
-Catrin particularly clashes with Tom Buckley, an acerbic sexist who repeatedly belittles her contributions and tries to sideline the female characters in favour of male heroes.
-She is reassured by Phyl Moore, one of the few other women on the film, who tells her that many men are afraid women won't go "back in the box" once the war ends.
-A fading yet conceited actor named Ambrose Hilliard initially refuses to be in the film, until his agent dies in an air raid and is replaced by the agent's more ruthless sister Sophie.
+While German bombs fall on London night after night, a viable script quickly takes shape, despite frequent arguments between the writers about factual accuracy versus artistic license and the needs of wartime propaganda.
+Catrin particularly clashes with Tom Buckley, who repeatedly belittles her contributions and tries to sideline the female characters in favour of male heroes.
+She is reassured by Phyl Moore, one of the few other women on the film.
+A fading actor named Ambrose Hilliard initially refuses to be in the film, until his agent dies in an air raid and is replaced by the agent's sister Sophie.
 Catrin is nearly caught in a bomb blast, and vomits after seeing a dead body.

-Domestic and political tensions start to weigh on the production.
-Swain discovers that the Starlings did not reach Dunkirk and confronts the writers, but is persuaded that the new story expresses a greater truth.
-Buckley covers for Catrin by claiming it was the twins who lied, and later tells her (albeit backhandedly) that she did the right thing.
+Swain discovers that the Starlings did not reach Dunkirk, but is persuaded by the writers that the new story expresses a greater truth.
+Buckley covers for Catrin by claiming it was the twins who lied.
 The Secretary of State for War adopts the film as a way to build public support for Britain in the United States, ordering the writers to create a role for a real-life American flying ace.
-Meanwhile, Ellis is commissioned to document bomb damage far outside London, and is hurt when Catrin refuses to drop her job and come with him.
+Meanwhile, Ellis is commissioned to document bomb damage far outside London, and is hurt when Catrin refuses to drop her job and go with him.
 She promises to attend his subsequent exhibition in London.